-You can share the responsibility of managing your Google enterprise account by assigning administrator roles to other users.
+You can share the responsibility of managing your Google for Work account by assigning administrator roles to other users.
 Assigning a role grants the user access to your Google Admin console.
 You can make a user a super administrator who can perform all tasks in the Admin console.
 Or you can assign a role that limits which tasks the administrator can perform, for example, by allowing them only to create groups, manage service settings, or reset a user's password.

 To get started with administrator roles:

 - Review pre-built roles